Some questions linger in our collective consciousness.

 Speech is a skill more or less controlled by the left side of the brain.
-Difficulty with speaking or comprehending during a stroke, for example, and the event is almost certainly occurring on the left side.
+Difficulty with speaking or comprehending during a stroke, for example, and the event is almost certainly occurring in the left brain.

 Counterintuitively, the left side also controls what people see on the right side of their visual world, and vice versa.
-The left side sees right, and the right side sees left.
+The left brain sees right, and the right brain sees left.

 And that brings us back to W.J.

-Dr. Sperry and his research partner Dr. Michael Gazzaniga — both of whom would go on to win a Nobel Prize — were amazed at what they discovered.
-If they put an object in W.J’s right field of vision, he could see it and explain what it was.
-But put it in his left vision field, and he could not.
-The right side couldn’t communicate back to the language-dominant left side.
+Dr. Sperry and his research partner Dr. Michael Gazzaniga — both of whom would go on to win a Nobel Prize — were amazed at what they discovered in their split-brain studies.
+If they put an object in W.J’s right visual field on the right side of the body, he could see it and give the name of the object.
+But put it in his vision field on the left side of the body, and he could not.
+The right side of the brain couldn’t communicate the visual information back to the language-dominant left side.

-Cutting the corpus callosum severed the ability of the two hemispheres to communicate with each other.
+The corpus callosotomy surgical procedure severed the ability of the two cerebral hemispheres to communicate with each other in unity of consciousness.

-However, even though he couldn’t describe what he saw in his left vision field, he could actually draw it with his left hand, as that is connected to the right hemisphere.
+However, even though he couldn’t describe what he saw in his left vision field, he could actually draw it with his left hand, as that is connected to the right hemisphere of the brain.